-- Processes to ensure that internal information, including from those who interact with customers, information obtained as part of ongoing monitoring of business relationships, compliance risk management and internal audit departments (where relevant), is reviewed regularly to identify trends and emerging issues, in relation to both individual relationships and the relevant person's business including any relevant technologies. - Processes to ensure the relevant person regularly reviews relevant information sources such as those listed above at section 2.2.4.1.1. - o in respect of BRA/TRAs this should involve regularly reviewing: - law enforcement alerts and reports; - thematic reviews and similar publications issued by competent authorities; and - processes to capture and review information on risks, in particular risks relating to new categories of customers, countries or geographical areas, new products, new services, new distribution channels and new compliance systems and controls. - in respect of CRAs this should involve regularly reviewing: - terror alerts and sanctions regimes to ensure the relevant person becomes aware of changes as soon as they are issued or communicated and ensure that these are acted upon as necessary; - media reports relevant to the sectors/jurisdictions in which the relevant person is active;
+- Processes to ensure that internal information, including from those who interact with customers, information obtained as part of ongoing monitoring of business relationships, compliance risk management and internal audit departments (where relevant), is reviewed regularly to identify trends and emerging issues, in relation to both individual relationships and the relevant person's business including any relevant technologies. - Processes to ensure the relevant person regularly reviews relevant information sources such as those listed above at section 2.2.4.1.1. - in respect of BRA/TRAs this should involve regularly reviewing: - law enforcement alerts and reports; - thematic reviews and similar publications issued by competent authorities; and - processes to capture and review information on risks, in particular risks relating to new categories of customers, countries or geographical areas, new products, new services, new distribution channels and new compliance systems and controls. - o in respect of CRAs this should involve regularly reviewing: - terror alerts and sanctions regimes to ensure the relevant person becomes aware of changes as soon as

-Page 29 of 208

-Engagement with other industry representative and competent authorities, and processes to communicate findings to relevant staff.
+- they are issued or communicated and ensure that these are acted upon as necessary; - media reports relevant to the sectors/jurisdictions in which the relevant person is active; - Engagement with other industry representatives and competent authorities, and processes to communicate findings to relevant staff. - Establishing a culture of information sharing and strong ethics within the relevant person.

-Version 02

-Establishing a culture of information sharing and strong ethics within the relevant person.

-As with the initial risk assessments, updates to risk assessments and changes to CDD measures and other AML/CFT procedures and controls as a result of the review process should be proportionate to the ML/FT risk.
+As with the initial risk assessments, updates to risk assessments and changes to CDD measures and other AML/CFT/CPF procedures and controls as a result of the review process should be proportionate to the ML/FT/PF risk.